volca02/hr20-esp12-master/README.md

 It is a complete clean reimplementation of the master portion of the RFM12 based OpenHR20 project branch.

-Compared to the rfmsrc variant of OpenHR20, this implementation enables direct conrol (via MQTT protocol) of the HR20 clients using only ESP8266 and a connected radio module RFM12, with no additional computer necessary.
+Compared to the rfmsrc variant of OpenHR20, this implementation enables direct control (via MQTT protocol) of the HR20 clients using only ESP8266 and a connected radio module RFM12, with no additional computer necessary.